-The role of a child mentor in Orchard is to encourage the personal and professional development of a mentee through the sharing of knowledge, expertise, and experience.
+The role of a child mentor in Novena is to encourage the personal and professional development of a mentee through the sharing of knowledge, expertise, and experience.
 Mentoring provides one of the most effective and valuable development opportunities for a child.
 Mentoring programs incorporate a focus on positive development, youth-driven activities, and the development of core competencies and skills.
 Mentoring programs must operate on the foundation that relationships are at the core of youth mentoring and are the catalyst for youth change and development.
 The relationship is the mechanism by which change happens in mentoring.
-Benefits of mentoring in Orchard Singapore are widespread, and the benefits of mentoring relationship go both ways.
+Benefits of mentoring in Novena Singapore are widespread, and the benefits of mentoring relationship go both ways.
 Developing a mentoring relationship can be life-changing.

 The child develops trust in life in the form of a mentor who is accessible and available to support the child in his development and mental health.
 The child having a mentor shows improvement in communication and personal skills.
 A mentor improves interpersonal skills of the child and teaches how to maintain a professional relationship and foster a long-lasting relationship.